platern/fapi-connector/README.md

 5. Set up the rest of your environment variables.
    Use the comments in these files for guidance.

-6. Run a Postgres database instance on your configured `DATABASE_URL` in your environment variables.

 ### Running the server